mulin912/CS601TermProject/README.md

 - `contact.html`: Allows users to contact me.
 - `message.html`: Displays a form for users to send me a message.

 - CSS/styles.css: CSS stylesheet for styling the website.
  -JavaScript/education_scripts.js: JavaScript script for fetching education data from a JSON file and displaying it on the education page.
  -JavaScript/message_script.js: JavaScript script for validating and submitting the contact form.
 -degrees.json: JSON file for providing the content of school degree including school name, program name/style and year conferred.

 Usage
 To use this portfolio website, simply open any of the HTML files in a web browser.
-You can navigate through the different pages using the navigation menu at the top of each page.